CharlottePrimiceri/VP_Project/README.md

 (this graph refers to 50 epochs training!)

 From the graph it is clear that the curve has saturated.
-Having not printed the validation loss curve, in order to avoid the incurring in the overfitting problem, we preferred to stop the training at this point.
-Anyway, we have also trained this network for 50 epochs and we have noticed that the loss hasn't't decreased significantly since epoch 20.
+Having not printed the validation loss curve, in order to avoid incurring in the overfitting problem, we preferred to stop the training at 20 epochs.
+Going on training this network until 50 epochs we have noticed that the loss hasn't't decreased significantly since epoch 20.

 #### Model evaluation: